-Caroline Brochado and Sophia Bendz on the boom in Europe’s early- and growth-stage startups – TechCrunch
+Caroline Brochado and Sophia Bendz on the boom in Europe’s early and growth-stage startups – TechCrunch

 As part of Disrupt 2020 we wanted to look at the contrasting positions of both early and later-stage investing in Europe.
 Who better to unpack this subject than two highly experienced operators in these fields?

 After a career at Spotify and then as a VC at Atomico, Sophia Bendz has rapidly gained a reputation in Europe as a keen early-stage investor.
 She recently left Atomico to pursue her early and seed-stage passion with Cherry Ventures.
-Bendz is a prolific angel investor, with a total of over 44 deals in the last 9 years.
-Her angel investments include as AidenAI, Tictail, Joints Academy, Omnius, LifeX, Eastnine, Manual, Headvig, Simple Feast, and Sana Labs.
-She is known for being a champion of the femtech space, and her angel investments in that space include Clue, Grace Health, Daye, O School, and Boost Thyroid.
+Bendz is a prolific angel investor, with a total of more than 44 deals in the last nine years.
+Her angel investments include AidenAI, Tictail, Joints Academy, Omnius, LifeX, Eastnine, Manual, Headvig, Simple Feast and Sana Labs.
+She is known for being a champion of the femtech space, and her angel investments in that space include Clue, Grace Health, Daye, O School and Boost Thyroid.

-Carolina Brochado, the former Atomico partner and most recently a partner at SoftBank Vision Fund’s London office, recently joined EQT Ventures to help launch EQT’s Growth fund, which is positioned between Ventures and Private Equity.
+Carolina Brochado, the former Atomico partner and most recently a partner at SoftBank Vision Fund’s London office, recently joined EQT Ventures to help launch EQT’s Growth fund, which is positioned between ventures and private equity.
 Brochado led investments in a number of promising companies at Atomico, including logistics company OnTruck, health tech company Hinge Health and restaurant supply chain app Rekki.

-After establishing that these two knew each other while at Atomico, I asked Bendz why she headed back into the seed stage arena.
+After establishing that these two knew each other while at Atomico, I asked Bendz why she headed back into the seed-stage arena.

 “I’m a trained marketeer and storyteller by heart… What makes me excited is new markets opportunities, people, culture, teams.
 So with that, in combination with my angel investing, I think I’m better suited to be in the earlier stages of investing.
-When I was investing before joining Atomico, I said to myself, I want to learn from the best, I want to see how it’s done how you structure the process and how you think about the bigger investments.”
+When I was investing before joining Atomico, I said to myself, I want to learn from the best, I want to see how it’s done, how you structure the process and how you think about the bigger investments.”

-Brochado says the European ‘cat is out of the bag’ as it were:
+Brochado says the European “cat is out of the bag,” as it were:

-When I first moved to Europe in 2012 and first joined Atomico, after having been at a very small startup, there was still a massive gap in funding and Europe versus the US.
-I think you know the European secret is no longer a secret, and you have incredible funds being started at that early stage seed and series A, and because I was here in 2012, I’ve seen the amazing pipeline of growth companies that are coming up the curve, how the momentum of those companies is accelerating and how the market cap of those businesses are growing.
-And so I just became super excited about helping those businesses scale… I just you now felt like bridging that gap in between ass really exciting and.
+When I first moved to Europe in 2012 and first joined Atomico, after having been at a very small startup, there was still a massive gap in funding and Europe versus the U.S. I think you know the European secret is no longer a secret, and you have incredible funds being started at that early-stage seed and Series A, and because I was here in 2012, I’ve seen the amazing pipeline of growth companies that are coming up the curve, how the momentum of those companies is accelerating and how the market cap of those businesses are growing.
+And so I just became super excited about helping those businesses scale… I just now felt like bridging that gap in between was really exciting.

 One of the perennial topics that come up time and time again is whether or not founders should go with VC partners who have previously been operators, versus those with a finance background.